larissajuliavsa/trybetunes/README.md

 <h1 align="center">🎵 TrybeTunes</h1>
 <h3 align="center">Music Streaming</h3>

 <p align="center">Trybetunes is a music streaming, where the client is able to search, listen and favorite their songs.
 In this project, I used data from iTunes’s APIs, keeping your library always up to date.
 I developed this project through Trybe course, in Front End module.
+By the way, I want to give credits to Trybe for giving the functions on services directory, thanks!
 </p>

 <img src="./src/assets/css/img/trybetunes-preview.gif" />